Jill Duggar Dillard Dives Into Abortion Debate — Acknowledges Planned Parenthood’s Other Medical Services

 However, the answer is more complex, since, as Fact Check points out, some Planned Parenthood offices have sponsored events with mammography vans brought in to provide the service free of charge — making it entirely true that some women have received mammograms through their Planned Parenthood clinics.

-Neither Jill Duggar Dillard nor Cathy Dillard delved any deeper into the discussion, but it continued, with many followers saying that if Jill and the Duggar family want their reproductive choices to be respected, they should respect the rights of others to make their own choices as well.
+Neither Jill Duggar Dillard, nor Cathy Dillard delved any deeper into the discussion, but it continued, with many followers saying that if Jill and the Duggar family want their reproductive choices to be respected, they should respect the rights of others to make their own choices as well.

 Jill’s sister, Jessa Duggar Seewald, didn’t take politics to social media the day of the March For Life.
 Instead, she constrained herself to posting praise lyrics.